apnix/frontendeditor/core/components/frontendeditor/docs/readme.txt

     &tpl=`@INLINE <li><a href="[[+link]]" data-frontendeditor="[[+id]], menutitle, simple">[[+menutitle]]</a>[[+wrapper]]</li>`
 ]]

+## Field menutitle
+For editable fields menutitle if they are empty special behavior are provided.
+They are filled with the value from pagetitle, and the result is saved in menutitle.
+These behavior can be changed, see advanced settings.

 ADDITIONAL SETTINGS
 frontendeditor.tinymce_init_default - TinyMCE configuration settings.
-For more details see TinyMCE 5.0 Documentation frontendeditor.upload_path - image upload directory frontendeditor.upload_file_name - processing the file name, can take the following values:
+For more details see TinyMCE 5.0 Documentation

+frontendeditor.upload_path - image upload directory

-empty (by default) - does nothing;
-sanitize - removes the characters $-+!*'(),{}|\\^~[]`<>#%\";/?:@&="
-uniqid - generates a unique name such as 5db365920976f.png
+frontendeditor.upload_file_name - processing the file name, can take the following values: empty (by default) - does nothing sanitize - removes the characters $-+!*'(),{}|\\^~[]`<>#%\";/?:@&=" uniqid - generates a unique name such as 5db365920976f.png

+frontendeditor.menutitle_behavior - editor behavior for empty menutitle fields.
+It can take the following values:
+0 - the editor works with empty menutitle as well as with other fields.
+1 (default) - Empty menutitle field is substituted with the value from pagetitle and the result is saved in  menutitle.
+2 - Empty menutitle field is substituted with the value from pagetitle and the result is saved in pagetitle.

 SYSTEM REQUIREMENTS
 On those pages where you are going to use the editor, DOCTYPE should be indicated such as: <!DOCTYPE html>